 I think a wake is in order for QuizUp.
 I think the ambition, the courage and the drive to scale fast and get in front of many users as soon as possible drives founders to seek VC money and I think that is the way it is suppose to work.
 The consequence of that is that the most promising of ideas, teams and founders expose themselves to a blow up.
 Again, I think that is how it is suppose to work.
 You are suppose to shoot for the stars and go for it.
 As Þorsteinn, says in the press release, they were always going to go big or go home.
 I admire that in a Founder.
 I would like to raise my glass and say to all the Quizup team members, bravo!
 It was a valiant effort and I hope you all try again.

 Failure is part of the process.
 The reasons for failure are many and no-one has perfected the path to building a successful company.
 Every entrepreneur and startup founder pave their own unique path.
 I hope all those who worked in Quizup, get time to reflect on the journey, the learnings and I hope they all apply it back in their next venture or help another founder or startup in the ecosystem in Iceland to learn from the mistakes.
-Last but not least, I hope none of the take it as a personal failure.
-A lot of founders attach so much of themselves to the company that they are building that when the venture fails, they feel personal guilt and shame.
+Last but not least, I hope none of them take it as a personal failure.
+A lot of founders attach so much of themselves to the company they are building that when the venture fails, they feel personal guilt and shame.
 I hope none of the team members feel that way.
-If you anyone reading this post was with Quizup and is feeling that way, reach out to me.
-I have the perfect talk to inspire you back your path.
+If you or anyone reading this post was with Quizup and is feeling that way, reach out to me.
+I have the perfect talk to inspire you back on your path.
 I am pretty sure there were some mistakes, once again quoting Þorsteinn:

 We placed our bets on the extensive collaboration with the television giant NBC.
 One could say that we placed too many eggs in the NBC basket.
 We have spent a lot of time and energy on developing the show.
 When I received the message from NBC that they were canceling the production of the show, it became clear that the conditions for further operation, without substantial changes, were gone.